 Others are more elusive.
 How long has it been since you bought tires?
 How often do you get oil changes?
 If you use a debit or credit card for these things, you can search your statements to get a better idea.
 Otherwise, an educated guess is good enough.
 The goal is to get it set up.
 You can tweak it as you go.

 You might notice that the numbers are climbing.
-It might even exceed any cost you could ever hope to keep up with.
+It might even exceed any price you could ever hope to keep up with.
 I noticed this in my own budget.
 Maybe that’s why we can never seem to get ahead?

-To keep track of money lumped into one bank account, dedicate a spiral notebook to your sinking fund.
+To keep track of money lumped into one bank account, get a spiral notebook to record your sinking fund.
 Dedicate one page to each category.
 Whenever you deposit money, mark down how much you put into each category.
 As you spend from this fund, write down any subtractions in their proper category.

 You could also open one account for each category, which is another reason we like Capital One 360.